SaltieRL/DistributedReplays/README.md

 Each replay has an IP address attached to it, so blame can be given.

 ## Windows
-- Install python/pip
+- Install Python 3.6/pip
-- Install postgreSQL
+- Install and run postgreSQL
-- Install Redis (used for queue and caching)
+- Install Redis (used for queue and caching) and run it.
+Instructions above
 - Run win_setup.bat
 - Run win_run.bat